Kia EV9 vs Volvo XC90

 Feature Showdown

-The Kia EV9 features a 12.3-inch touchscreen, while the Volvo XC90 gets a 11.2-inch display.
+The Kia EV9 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Volvo XC90 gets a 11.2-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Volvo XC90 counters with head-up display, panoramic roof and Bowers & Wilkins audio that the Kia EV9 does not offer.
+The Kia EV9 stands out with V2L that you will not find on the Volvo XC90.
+The Volvo XC90 counters with head-up display, panoramic roof and Bowers & Wilkins audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain